katmore/webhook/README.md

 ##Usage
 ###Class autoloader
-Class autoloading is required for any usage.
-This can be done with Composer.
+Class autoloading is required for any usage and can be done with Composer.
   ```bash
 composer require katmore/webhook
   ```